How to Help Your Child When Their Feet Are In The Air

 It says that we will always need to add to our wisdom.
 I once heard someone say at a seminar that teenagers are at a place in their lives that their feet are up in the air.
 They're trying to figure out if they believe for themselves everything we've been teaching them.
 They have come to a point in their lives that they have to choose for themselves what they believe and how they will live.
 They have to begin to find that wisdom, to seek it, to ask for it.
 To find out who they are.
 I don't believe there's a set age, but I do know that it happens in those years.
 I also know that it takes some longer than others.
 That's okay.

-So, how do we as parents, help them?
+So, how do we as parents, help the prodigal child?

 We've been in their shoes.
 But we haven't been here....parents of teenagers.
 We have to seek that wisdom.
 We must ask for it.
 We need to apply what we've learned in those same experiences.
 We already fiercely love them.
 Most of all, we should pray.
 Pray continuously.
 Sow in prayer.
 We must go to battle in prayer for our children.
 It may also require taking a step back.
 Letting them go.
 For me, as a parent, letting go is in the top five list of the hardest things I've ever done.
 If you're where I am, what are your thoughts....what nugget do you have to share?

-You may also like my post How to Wait for a Prodigal Child.
+You may also like this post How to Wait for a Prodigal Child.